Standards and Conventions

 -

-Note on {layer}: If the 'business outcome' is Gold, you call it Gold, even if it produces Bronze + Silver on the way. i.e "This is the production DLT pipeline in the supply chain domain, which builds and maintains the curated gold-layer dataset called Inventory Mart"
+Note on {zone}: If the 'business outcome' is Infomart, you call it Infomart, even if it produces Raw + EDW on the way. i.e "This is the production DLT pipeline in the supply chain domain, which builds and maintains the curated Infomart zone dataset called Inventory Mart"

 -